-We have an on-going commitment to addressing work and family issues and helping staff and students achieve a greater balance between their work, study and personal lives.
+We have an ongoing commitment to address work and family issues.
+We help staff and students achieve a greater balance between their work, study and personal lives.

 We embrace cultural diversity in all its forms including the freedom to worship and observe individual spiritual and religious customs and rituals.
 Any kind of harassment or discrimination on religious grounds contravenes both state and federal anti-discrimination laws.

 We have chaplaincy centres and services for people of all faiths for quiet prayer, worship services and prayer meetings.
 There are chapels and Muslim prayer rooms at our Gardens Point and Kelvin Grove campuses.

 We encourage students from rural and isolated backgrounds to create opportunities for employment and education that may not exist in their home towns.

 We understand that rural students may experience difficulties when moving to a large city for study, including:

 Read our guide to studying and living in Brisbane for more information on how to make the moving to Brisbane easier.